![]() deutsches Glossar |

 NX OPERATION

-Abbr. to ENTRANCE-EXIT OPERATION
+Abbr. of ENTRANCE-EXIT OPERATION

-ONE-BLOCK SIGNALING
+ONE-BLOCK SIGNALLING

 provide information about the clearance of only one block section.